Sep 24, 2014

 Some 51% answered ‘don’t know’ to the question: could the new rules impact your profitability in 2015?
-In a further reinforcement of the doubt among digital service merchants some 46% of the poll respondents answered ‘yes’.
-Remember, this was a niche event targeted at digital service merchants and business representatives.
+In a further reinforcement of the doubt among digital service businesses some 46% of the poll respondents answered ‘yes’.
+Remember, this was a niche event targeted at digital service businesses and business representatives.

 From left: Esteban Van Goor, Baker & McKenzie; Andrew Webb, senior indirect taxes policy manager at HMRC, and John McCarthy, CEO of Taxamo, chat during the Taxamo 100-day countdown event in Barclays Accelerator Centre (within Tech City), East London, on Tuesday, September 23, 2014.
 Photo: Pepe Ronnie

 It was an interesting day for us here at Taxamo.
-It has reinforced our view that merchants require a bespoke solution, but it also revealed that many digital service merchants are still unaware of the new rules, let alone the need to be compliant.
+It has reinforced our view that businesses require a bespoke solution, but it also revealed that many digital service businesses are still unaware of the new rules, let alone the need to be compliant.
 This will have to change prior to 1 January 2015.
-This is the date – set in stone – when the rules for digital service merchants change.
+This is the date – set in stone – when the rules for digital service businesses change.

 Existing rules require VAT on the B2C cross-border supply of digital services to be applied based on where the supplier is established.
 Come 1 January 2015 the supplier will have to apply VAT based on where their customers (non-taxable persons) are located.